Did you think GM crops and foods had pretty much gone away in Europe? Now they’re set to return.

 For the past few years the GMO lobby – agbiotech industry people and lobby groups, patent-holding scientists, and researchers from institutions that have invested heavily in the GMO food venture – has been trying to get gene-edited crops and animals exempted from the GMO regulations in the EU and at national level.
 The aim is to allow these “new GMOs” to escape the safety checks currently required for all GMOs and ensure that they do not have to carry a GM label.

-But in 2018, in an important victory for the public, the EU Court of Justice ruled that certain gene-editing techniques (called mutagenesis techniques in the case) are indeed GM and have to be subjected to the same safety checks and labelling as older-style GMOs.
+But in 2018, in an important victory for the public, the EU Court of Justice ruled that foods and crops produced with certain gene-editing techniques (called mutagenesis techniques in the case) are indeed GM, that they pose similar risks as older-type GMOs, and that they must be subjected to the same safety checks and labelling.

 In response, the GMO lobby is putting pressure on decision-makers to change the rules to exempt gene-edited GMOs from the GMO regulations in the European Union, or to subject them only to “light-touch” regulation.
 This is the perfect time for the lobbyists to push for a change in the law, as in the wake of the 2019 EU elections, the new Commission will define its work programme over the next months.